-Few details appear to be available about this organization, but it is known that the station was established in 1969.129 One or more sub-stations are also present nearby.130 It is believed to use the MUCD 63771.
+Few details appear to be available about this organization, but it is known that the station was established nearby.
+It is believed to use the MUCD 63771.
+They appear to have deployed to Xiamen to support the launch of a Beidou satellite in 2019.127 in 1969.126 Another sub-station may also be present